 I had to say goodbye to a friend on February 4th.
 While I set about writing this memoir, I am aware that a great many people knew and loved him.
 We all said the same thing: natural causes or not, he left too soon.
 But while the world is poorer for his absence, heaven is richer.
 Blessings and fondest regards to the family and friends of Joseph Bendickson.

 I met Joey around 5 years ago when I went into the Milwaukie Teen Challenge thrift store.
 He was a student working his way through the program.
-I was a regular customer because it was TC (I am an alumnus) and because I often helped my mom with her home renovation projects.
+I was a regular customer because it was TC (I am an alumnus) and because I needed furniture and supplies for home renovation projects.

-All this is in sharp contrast to a frazzle of a man who existed before, his mind churning in a desperate enterprise, body wasted from bad food and drug abuse.
-That man encountered God, in what ― by Joey’s own admission ― was an almost unilateral act from above.
+All this is in sharp contrast to a frazzle of a man who existed before, his mind churning in a desperate enterprise, body wasted from lousy food and drug abuse.
+That man encountered Christ, in what ― by Joey’s own admission ― was an almost unilateral act of God.

-The journey from the lifestyle of drug abuse to godliness is a difficult one, fraught with periods of great anguish and entrenched sin patterns as well as vocational and legal obstacles.
+The journey from the lifestyle of drug abuse to godliness is a difficult one, fraught with periods of tremendous frustration and entrenched sin patterns as well as vocational and legal obstacles.
 Most people don’t get over all these gauntlets unless they are planted in a strong, loving Christian community, which is why ABSOLUTE exists.

 Joey’s encounter with Christ happened a few days into his residency at Teen Challenge.
 (Photo, right.
 Joey is left, front.)
 It happened on an evening when evangelist Gary Huenke came to preach at the center.
 Joey was not only wrestling with the demon of drug abuse; he had recently been told he was an expectant father.
 It turned out to be someone else’s child, but at the time, the responsibility of fatherhood weighed heavily on him.
 After delivering his sermon, Huenke gave an altar call.
 As he walked back and forth in front of the platform, he saw Joey standing near the front and leaned in to speak in his ear: